mvolkmann/MyUnixEnv/notes/VueNotes.md

 "Cypress" (preferred) and "Nightwatch (Selenium-based)".
 Assuming that Cypress is selected, this also installs
 @vue/cli-plugin-e2e-cypress (depends on cypress and more).

+To add the ability to run Cypress tests to an existing Vue project that was created by the CLI, but without requesting use of Cypress:

+- `npm install @vue/cli-plugin-e2e-cypress`

+- edit `package.json`

+  - add the following script
+    - `"test:e2e": "vue-cli-service test:e2e",`

 TODO: Add examples of E2E tests.